 It’s like a casino - you don’t know what awaits you the next time you open your Instagram or Youtube.

-Companies learned to take advantage of this variable reward ratio schedule.
-They train us like B.F.
-Skinner did with his animals in his famous Skinner box experiments.
+Companies learned to take advantage of this so-called variable reward ratio schedule.
+The short explanation of it is that if the rewards are unpredictable (likes vs no likes) and at random intervals, we repeat a behavior (like checking Twitter) again and again.
 Companies want you to come back.
 They profit off when we come back by showing us more ads.
-So they build apps that take advantage of this.
+So they build apps that take advantage of the variable reward ratio schedule.

 Society disregards it as a problem

 Whether society accepts something makes a huge difference.
 For example, in China, 60% of male population are smokers, yet only 3% of women are smokers because it’s socially unacceptable for a woman to smoke.

 Behavior addictions are often disregarded and not thought of as proper addictions.